darusca/larapro_xml_2_db/readme.md

 'receive' and 'create'

 ###### The config.XML File:
-Because it is a configuration file, I assumed that the structure will not change often ('from time to time').
+The config.XML path will be defined in the *.env* file Because it is a configuration file, I assumed that the structure will not change often ('from time to time').
 So the code is strongly coupled around the given config file, and will choke with a different XML file structure.